 Scheduled connections are a Flexible Interconnection offering in which customer facilities operate under predefined, time-based operating limits rather than real-time grid feedback.
 These limits are established through a Dispatch Limiting Schedule (DLS) that defines permissible import and/or export capacity by time of day, season, or other agreed-upon operating periods.

 The purpose of this offering is to enable interconnection where distribution system constraints are predictable and recurring, such that safe operation can be maintained through scheduled limitations without the need for continuous, real-time control.
-As with all flexible interconnection offerings, scheduled connections are designed to ensure that DER operation does not exceed system limits and maintains the foundational do-no-harm requirement.
+As with all flexible interconnection offerings, scheduled connections are designed to ensure that DER operation does not exceed applicable system limits and maintains the foundational do-no-harm requirement.

 Operating Model - how functions in practice (active vs passive, etc)